America’s Got Talent Season 12, Episode 3: Spoilers, preview, schedule (June 13, 2017)

 America’s Got Talent Season 12, Episode 3 is coming up, with judges Mel B., Howie Mandel, Heidi Klum and Simon Cowell waiting to send contestants through to the next round in a show that airs next at 8 p.m.
-ET Tuesday, June 13 — and we have a sneak peek of a couple of the acts!
+ET Tuesday, June 13 — and here’s an early look of a few of the performers.

-Here’s Daniel Ferguson, a sales representative from Ohio, belting out a version of the DNCE dance hit “Cake by the Ocean.”
-But it’s not what you would expect.
+Here’s Daniel Ferguson, a sales representative from Ohio, singing a version of the DNCE dance hit “Cake by the Ocean.”
+But it’s how he does it that’s amazing.
 He sings it in the voices of famous cartoon characters — and one famous, not cartoon character in Simon Cowell.
 It’s hysterical!

 Several media outlets are reporting that we’ll see Kechi Okwuchi, a woman who survived a plane crash when she was 16 while in Nigeria — and she noted 107 people died, and she was one of only two survivors.
 She belted out Ed Sheeran’s instant classic, “Thinking out Loud,” and it was a little hard to hear over the crowd’s cheering.